abhijit-mudigonda/abhijit-mudigonda.github.io/content/music.md

 I was a music concentrator (i.e. minor-minor) at MIT, and had a chance to take lots of music and theatre classes, with a particular focus on composition.

-- A string quartet loosely inspired by carnātic music (classical music of South India) for 21M.310 (20th Century Composition), taught by the marvelous [Charles Shadle][shadle-site]: [PDF](carnaticquartet.pdf)
+- A string quartet loosely inspired by carnātic music (classical music of South India) for 21M.310 (20th Century Composition), taught by the marvelous [Charles Shadle][shadle-site].
+I'm not very good at carnātic music and wholly ignorant of string instruments, but it was still fun to try: [PDF](carnaticquartet.pdf)

 [boca]: https://open.spotify.com/track/2Tq0Upo4OOrzBK1J0bmLkK?si=a4393e11b96545f8
 [cara]: https://casa.org/2024-contemporary-a-cappella-recording-awards-nominees/